-Further information is included in the SA's River Murray Water Allocation Statement (open the link and scroll down to find the statement).
+Further information is included in SA's River Murray Water Allocation Statement (PDF).

 Private carryover will also be made available in 2019-20 for eligible Class 3 entitlement holders.

 To make it easy to understand how private carryover works, please view the carryover video.